Elonsolmostafa1/Elonsol-Movies/README.md

-Certainly, adding sections for screenshots and videos to your README can greatly enhance its visual appeal and help users understand your project better.
-Below is an extended version of the README template that includes sections for screenshots and videos for all app pages:

----

 # Movie App

 **Movie App** is an ASP.NET MVC project that follows a 3-tier architecture, designed for managing movies, actors, and user accounts.
 This application features two presentation layers: the **Admin Dashboard** and the **User App**, each serving different roles and functions.